 What are Repeats: Warm up for one mile.
 Run 100-125% of your marathon pace for 1 mile, then jog ¼ mile.
 Increased pace again for 1 mile, jog and recover for ¼ mile.
 Repeat until mileage is complete.

 What are Tempos: Warm up for 1 mile.
-Run desired marathon pace for duration of run (if not faster), then cool down.
+Run desired marathon pace for the duration of the run (if not faster), then cool down.

 Tip: Have a good base.
 The start of this begins at 3 miles.
 Make sure you’ve been able to do that for several weeks leading up to this.
 This is a low mileage training plan but it is also only 10 weeks, so it gets into it right away!